Magical Property of Fullerenes: Fullerenes and the magic property

 \end{proposition}

-\begin{proof} The relation follows after summing up numbers in all facets of $C_n$ and getting the tripled sum of the first $n$ positive integers since each vertex belongs to exactly three facets. \end{proof}
+\begin{proof} The relation follows by summing the numbers over all faces of $C_n$, which yields three times the sum of the first $n$ positive integers, since each vertex belongs to exactly three faces. \end{proof}

 Barali\'{c} and Milenkovi\'{c} used \eqref{veza} and a divisibility argument in \cite{permutohedron} to show that there is no magic configuration on the dodecahedron $C_{20}$.
 The same reasoning can be applied to the buckminsterfullerene $C_{60}$.
-If there would be a magical configuration on $C_{60}$ then by $\eqref{veza}$ the magic constants satisfy which is impossible due to the divisibility of the left-hand side by $8$.
+If there were a magic configuration on $C_{60}$ then by $\eqref{veza}$ the magic constants would satisfy which is impossible due to the divisibility of the left-hand side by $8$.
 Indeed, the argument straightforwardly generalizes to the following result.